vedph/cadmus-geo-shell/README.md

 ## History

+- 2024-04-13: ⚠️ upgraded to [bricks V2](https://github.com/vedph/cadmus-bricks-shell-v2).
+All libraries bumped their version to 4.0.0.
 - 2024-03-22: ⚠️ replaced MapboxGL with Leaflet, updating `@myrmidon/cadmus-part-geo-asserted-locations` version.
 This is a breaking change for clients, which should replace the mapping library.
 - 2024-03-21: updated Angular and packages, replacing `ngx-monaco-editor` with [ngx-monaco-editor-v2](https://github.com/miki995/ngx-monaco-editor-v2).
 This changes affects only the shell UI, not the libraries.